 This is a guiding document for management of vegetation in City of Chico parks and green spaces.
-It does not cover parks that are not (a) the irrigated landscapes of neighborhood parks or (b)City-owned, such as those managed by the Chico Area Recreation District (C.A.R.D). -Chico's urban forest outside of parks (i.e., street trees) are managed under a separate plan.

-The geographical scope as of this writing is the 6,847440+ acres of parks and green space owned by the City of Chico.
+It does not cover parks that are not City-owned, such as those managed by the Chico Area Recreation District (C.A.R.D).
+Chico's urban forest outside of parks (i.e., street trees) are managed under a separate plan.
+The geographical scope as of this writing is the 6,440+ acres of parks and green space owned by the City of Chico.
 For maps of the City-owned land covered by this Plan, see Figure 1.

 This Plan distinguishes two main types of City-owned lands: lands managed first for natural values, and lands managed primarily for other values.
 Parks managed for "natural values" are managed first and foremost for natural ecosystem services such as clean water, clean air, and wildlife habitat, and/or for recreation in a relatively wild, natural setting.
-An example would be upper Bidwell Park.
 Managing for natural values does not mean leaving a park alone; rather, the priority is maintaining healthy ecological communities that are resilient to wildfire.
 Achieving this objective usually does mean active management of both native and non-native species.
 The prime example of a park managed for natural values is upper Bidwell Park.
 A park can be managed for natural values without being a completely natural landscape; for example, the Teichert Ponds are not natural ponds.
 They were gravel quarries that flooded, but now they are thriving ecosystems and are managed for natural values such as wildlife observation and quiet paddling.

 Parks and open spaces managed primarily for "other values" could be managed primarily for floodwater conveyance or as an airport safety buffer.
-An example would be Lindo Channel, which is managed primarily to keep the City of Chico safe from flooding. -This does not mean that natural values like bird habitat are not important in Lindo Channel or around the Airport.
+An example would be Lindo Channel, which is managed primarily to keep the City of Chico safe from flooding.
+This does not mean that natural values like bird habitat are not important in Lindo Channel or around the Airport.
 It means that natural values influence, but usually do not drive, projects there.

 For Bidwell Park, this Plan serves a special role.
-It serves to fulfill the "fuels management program" called for by the 2008 Bidwell Park Master Management Plan (section C 5.4.1.2BPMMP).
-According to Section C.5.4.1.2 of the Bidwell Park MMPBPMMP, a fuels management program "should establish fuel load guidelines to specify acceptable fuel load levels within various Park regions" and "should ultimately prepare a detailed, programmatic level prescribed burning plan" with "a procedure [...] developed to map and prioritize prescribed burns" (section C-5.4.2.1).
+It serves to fulfill the "fuels management program" called for by the 2008 Bidwell Park Master Management Plan (BPMMP).
+According to Section C.5.4.1.2 of the BPMMP, a fuels management program "should establish fuel load guidelines to specify acceptable fuel load levels within various Park regions" and "should ultimately prepare a detailed, programmatic level prescribed burning plan" with "a procedure [...] developed to map and prioritize prescribed burns" (section

+C-5.4.2.1).
 Due to time and capacity constraints, that fuels management program was never developed, until now.